willfenton/electric-sheep/README.md

 #### Build Docker Images

-NOTE: The docker images can take a while to build.
+NOTE: The docker images can take a while to build the first time.
+It's much faster for subsequent builds since Docker builds a cache.

 ```
 $ docker-compose build